microsoft/nni/docs/en_US/GeneralNasInterfaces.md

 * __layer_output__: The name of the output(s) of this layer, in this case it represents the return of the function call in `layer_choice`.
 This will be a variable name that can be used in the following python code or nni.mutable_layer(s).

 There are two ways to write annotation for this example.
 For the upper one, `input` of the function calls is `[[],[out3]]`.
 For the bottom one, `input` is `[[out3],[]]`.

+__Debugging__: We provided an `nnictl trial codegen` command to help debugging your code of NAS programming on NNI.
+If your trial with trial_id `XXX` in your experiment `YYY` is failed, you could run `nnictl trial codegen YYY --trial_id XXX` to generate an executable code for this trial under your current directory.
+With this code, you can directly run the trial command without NNI to check why this trial is failed.
+Basically, this command is to compile your trial code and replace the NNI NAS code with the chosen layers and inputs.

 ### Example: choose input connections for a layer